sjcode236/pyth/multithread.md

 - Multiprocessing is for CPU-bound tasks (heavy calculations).
 It bypasses Python's Global Interpreter Lock (GIL) by giving each task its own CPU core and memory space

 Receiver Example: Multithreading vs. Multiprocessing
-1. Multithreading Example (The "I/O Receiver")Best for when your receiver spends most of its time waiting for incoming network packets.
+1. Multithreading Example (The "I/O Receiver"):-  Best for when your receiver spends most of its time waiting for incoming network packets.
 ```
 import threading
 import time